-Sometimes instead of showing whole scene it might make sense to show just a little piece of it.
-Maybe there is some interesting detail (like rock, mountain summit surrounded by clouds, interesting tree in the distance)?
+Sometimes instead of showing whole scene, it might make sense to show just a little piece of it.
+Maybe there is some interesting detail (like rock, mountain summit surrounded by clouds, an interesting tree in the distance)?
 By using tele lens you can easily do this.

 25. Use rain cover when photographing in the rain

-When photographing in the wet environment (during rain, by the sea or under very humid conditions), make sure you either use weather-sealed camera and lens or rain cover for your camera (you can get the simplest one for just a few dollars; there are more sophisticated ones too but they cost much more).
+When photographing in the wet environment (during rain, by the sea or under very humid conditions), make sure you either use weather-sealed camera and lens or rain cover for your camera.
+You can get the simplest rain cover for just a few dollars.
+There are more sophisticated ones too, but they cost much more.

-In fact I learnt this the hard way.
-Two years ago I was photographing seascapes in Mexico when big wave came and splashed on my tripod.
-Sony NEX-6 I was using at that time stopped working almost instantly… and the worst thing was I didn’t have backup camera with me.
+In fact, I learnt this the hard way.
+Several years ago I was photographing seascapes in Mexico when a big wave came and splashed on my tripod.
+Sony NEX-6 I was using at that time stopped working almost instantly… and the worst thing was I didn’t have a backup camera with me.

 26. Use polarizing filter

-Circular polarizing filter is one of my favorite filters.
-It allows you to get rid of unwanted reflections and boosts colors saturation (by cutting out extensive reflecting light).
+Circular polarizing filter is one of my favourite filters.
+It allows you to get rid of unwanted reflections and boosts colours saturation (by cutting out extensive reflecting light).
 Remember that polarizing filter works best when used closest to a right angle (90 degrees) from the sun.

 27. Create long exposure images with Neutral Density filter

 You can use long exposures for several types of effects.
 You can show movement (e.g. by blurring water you can show water flow in the mountain stream or waterfall), make the photo more dramatic (when it’s windy on a grassy plain you can use long exposure to show this movement – this will make photo very dynamic) or to make photo very calm (e.g. when using very long exposure while photographing rough sea).